 Though more than a decade has passed since Fulton's last release "Said & Heard," he's hardly been dormant; rather, Fulton has spent that time working on hundreds of records for other artists, helping build Visual Arts Collective and expand his Audio Lab recording studio, in edition to producing live music events around the northwest.
 In his spare time, he amassed 40 original songs.
 The resulting double album showcases his two sides; full-band funky rock/reggae on one half and stripped-down Americana on the other.
 A single-LP vinyl version of "Eponym" will be released in early 2017.

 As well as being a singer-songwriter, Steve is also a producer and recording engineer.
 He is a household name in his hometown of Boise, where he also owns and operates one of the state's finest recording studios; The Audio Lab.
 Fulton also served as singer and guitarist in the group House of Hoi Polloi, which has recorded five albums and toured extensively throughout the Northwest.
 Thirteen years ago he began a solo endeavor.
 Fulton first performed his solo material live when he opened for Tori Amos in front of 3,000 people at the Idaho Center.
 Since then, he has released three solo CDs on his Uncommon Records label, 'Shock Remission', 'Said & Heard', released in 2005 and now 'Eponym'.
-Fulton has also opened for such acclaimed artists as Michael Franti, Jewel, Shaun Colvin, John Hiatt, Mindy Smith and the Wallflowers.
+Fulton has shared the stage with acclaimed artists Michael Franti, Jewel, Shaun Colvin, John Hiatt, Mindy Smith, Tori Amos, Jefferson Starship, Blue Oyster Cult and the Wallflowers.

 Fulton is also passionate about making his community a better place.
 In addition to performing for a variety of benefit concerts over the years, he serves as mentor to a wide array of local musicians and engineers, provides job-shadowing opportunities and internships, and gets involved in many projects with youths.